sabre-io/sabre.io/source/dav/caldav-carddav-integration-guide.md

 the object using that url.

 This could mean you need to make a new database field for this url.
-Even though most clients use the `[uuid].ics` format, you can't rely on the url to e an uuid.
+Even though most clients use the `[uuid].ics` format, you can't rely on the url to be an uuid.
 Any string could be sent, and upper/lowercase can vary.
 Therefore it's not a true uuid field.